JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 It is possible to assign a value to `AbstractDataFrame` and `DataFrameRow` using the `.=` operator.
 In such an operation `AbstractDataFrame` is two dimensional and `DataFrameRow` as a single dimensional.

+!!! note

+    The rule above means that, analogously to single dimensional objects in Base, `DataFrameRow` is considered to be column oriented.

 If column indexing using symbols is performed the order of columns in the operation is specified by the order of symbols.

 It is allowed to perform `df[col] .= value` even if `col` is not present in the `DataFrame` and it is a `Symbol`